 Once you have created a new experience page, you will find the following sections that you are requested to fill in.
 The information you add here will be public and visible to your customers.
 Although it’s your responsibility to fill it in in the best possible way, we will share our best practices to guidelines to make sure your experience page looks perfect.

-- Name: This will become the title of your experience.
+- Name (Title): This will become the title of your experience.
 It’s one of the most important fields of your experience.

 TIP!
 See our article about best practices on how to create an effective title for your experience.